hubidu/heimdall-io/report-app/README.md

 ## In Progress

+- BUG: Confusing (and probably incorrect) stacktraces
+- BUG: Diffing: Show only one screenshot if there is only one on a line
+- BUG: Stacktraces: Dont drill down into the test source itself
 - Error View: Provide link to last error of same type on same device
+- IDEA Add forward/backward buttons to quickly navigate between screenshots

 ## Backlog Release V 2.0

 - Test with ava-codeceptjs project
+- Report list: Filter by device
+- Report list: Filter by prefix
+- Testrun history: Navigate quicker through the test history
+- Testrun history: See better where in the history I am

 ## Backlog V 2.0